 Got questions about living at UniLodge JCU Halls of Residence Rotary International House?
 Find out everything you need to know about our student accommodation by checking out our most frequently asked questions.
 Whether you’re unsure about moving logistics, living costs, leases, or another aspect about of living in UniLodge student apartments, these questions include all the essential information you’ll need before moving in.
 If you have a question that you don't see answered, check in our blog or feel free to contact us directly.

-Please note, Semester One contracts are only available to Study Abroad and Exchange Students, or those who are completing their course mid-year.
+Academic Year (41 weeks), Trimester (47 weeks), single Trimester, Semester 1 and Semester 2.
+Please note, semester and single trimester contracts are only available to Study Abroad and Exchange Students, or those who are completing a course mid year or at the end of that period.

 Parking is available at each site.
-Permits are compulsory for University Halls residents and are available from University Halls reception.
+Parking permits are compulsory at Burralga Yumba and the Townhouses.
+These are free for residents and are available at reception.

 Your apartment is furnished with a king single bed (with mattress protector), study desk and chair, wardrobe, fridge, and microwave.
 You will need supply all of your own linen & kitchen equipment – available online via our convenient UniLodge online shop, Your Shop.

-Yes, but your request will be based on availability - and you will be required to pay a room move fee prior to doing so.
+Yes, but the request will be based on availability.
+You will be required to pay a $100 room move fee prior to doing so.

 When you move into your apartment, you sign a Residential Agreement.
 This is a legally binding document that means you have committed to paying rent from the start date on your contract until the end date of your contract.
 However, if you have no choice but to move out, you can break your lease.
 This means that you need to pay an early termination fee and the rent until someone else takes over your contract.